-- Dependant on the results of your Skills Scan at the beginning of the programme a training plan will be individually set up for the apprentice. - Off-the-Job training will make up the programme, learning is usually front ended - Your qualification will be delivered through a combination of monthly online teaching sessions, one-to-one support sessions with your tutor, 10-12 weekly progress reviews, monthly assignments, research, observations in the workplace and using our online learning platform to be able to access further training materials to aid your learning. - Contact will be made as a minimum each 4 weeks with online contact in between visits. - Formal review meetings will be conducted with the tutor and employer as a minimum each 12 weeks to check the progress and to help the apprentice to stay on track. - Practical assessments will be assessed in the workplace; a combination of work-based evidence, direct observation by Assessor, witness evidence, professional discussion, learners own work products. - Knowledge assessments will be uploaded to an E-portfolio; written assignments, reflection on own practice, questions and answers - External exams will be conducted off-site. - End Point Assessment will be assessed by Innovate Awarding Body
+- Dependant on the results of your Skills Scan at the beginning of your programme a training plan will be individually set up for you. - Off-the-Job training will make up 20% of your programme, learning is usually front ended - Your qualifications will be delivered on the whole in your workplace through a combination of one-to one sessions with your tutor, independent learning on electronic learning platform, Skype and off-site workshops/ training days - Contact will be made as a minimum each 4 weeks with online contact in between visits. - Formal review meetings will be conducted with your tutor and employer as a minimum each 12 weeks to check that you stay on track. - Practical assessments will be assessed in your workplace; a combination of work based evidence, direct observation by Assessor, witness evidence, professional discussion, learners own work products. - Knowledge assessments will be uploaded to an E-portfolio; written assignments, reflection on own practice, questions and answers - External exams will be conducted off-site. - End Point Assessment will be assessed by Innovate